piegope/doc/docs/en/rdm/mac/dwl/using-devolutions-web-login/create-account-website.md

 {{ en.DWL }} assists you in creating a new account when you register on a website.
 It gives you the ability to create a secure password and save your new credentials.

 {% snippet icon.badgeInfo %}
-If you already have an account for a website, visit our [Add a Website Entry with {{ en.DWL }}](/rdm/mac/dwl/using-devolutions-web-login/add-website-entry-with-dwl/) topic.
+If you already have an account for a website, visit [Add a website entry with {{ en.DWL }}](/rdm/mac/dwl/using-devolutions-web-login/add-website-entry-with-dwl/).
 {% endsnippet %}

 Follow the steps below to learn how to create a website account with {{ en.DWL }} and save your credentials in {{ en.RDMMAC }}.